NSW Cup

 The NSW Cup, currently known as the Knock-On Effect NSW Cup for sponsorship reasons, is a rugby league competition for clubs in New South Wales.
-The competition has a history dating back to the NSWRFL's origins in 1908, starting off as a reserve grade competition, and is now the premier open age competition in the state.
+The competition has a history dating back to 1908, when it began as a reserve grade competition, and is now the premier open age competition in the state.
 The New South Wales Cup, along with the Queensland Cup, acts as a feeder competition to the National Rugby League premiership.
 The competition is the oldest continuous rugby league competition in Australia.

 The NSW Cup is contested by reserve squads of NSW-based NRL teams and also includes sides representing teams that once competed at the first grade level in the NSWRL Premiership but no longer field teams in the NRL competition, and teams that have not fielded teams in the NRL competition.
 The North Sydney Bears are the only team to have competed in every season, since the start of the competition since 1908.
+The South Sydney Rabbitohs have the most titles in the competition, with 21 titles.

 Clubs

 New South Wales Cup teams

-The New South Wales Cup consists of 13 teams, 1 each from Auckland (Tāmaki Makaurau) and Australian Capital Territory, and 11 from New South Wales.
+The New South Wales Cup consists of 13 teams, 1 each from Auckland and Australian Capital Territory, and 11 from New South Wales.
 The league operates on a single group system, with no divisions or conferences and no relegation and promotion from other leagues.
 A number of clubs in the New South Wales Cup have an affiliation with a team in the Australian national competition, the National Rugby League, with most of the clubs in the being reserve grade teams to the senior grade teams of the NRL.